magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-1/introduction.md

 _This topic corresponds to the MFTF {{page.mftf-release}} release._
 {: style="text-align: right"}

-The Magento Functional Testing Framework (MFTF) is aimed to replace the [Functional Testing Framework] in future releases to make test creation easier for developers and improve qualities like:
+The Magento Functional Testing Framework (MFTF) aims to replace the [Functional Testing Framework] in future releases to make test creation easier for developers and improve qualities like:

 * **Traceability** for clear logging and reporting capabilities
-* **Modularity** to run tests based on installed modules/extensions
+* **Modularity** to run tests based on installed modules and extensions
-* **Customizability** to have to customize existing tests
+* **Customizability** for existing tests
 * **Readability** using clear, declarative XML test steps
 * **Maintainability** based on simple test creation and overall structure